echogarden-project/echogarden/README.md

 * Fast, high-quality offline text-to-speech voices based on the [VITS](https://github.com/jaywalnut310/vits) neural architecture
 * Accurate offline speech recognition using [OpenAI Whisper](https://openai.com/research/whisper) models
-* Supports synthesis and recognition via major cloud providers, including Google, Microsoft and Amazon
+* Supports synthesis and recognition via a [variety of offline and cloud engines](docs/Engines.md), including Google, Microsoft and Amazon
 * Word-level timestamps for all synthesis and recognition outputs
 * Speech-to-transcript alignment using dynamic time warping (DTW), and dynamic time warping with recognition assist (DTW-RA) methods
 * Advanced subtitle generation, accounting for sentence and phrase boundaries
-* Can transcribe speech in any one of 98 languages, translated directly to English, and produce near word-level synchronized subtitles for the translated transcript
+* Can translate speech in any one of 98 languages, transcribe it directly to English, and produce near word-level synchronized subtitles for the translated transcript
 * Attempts to improve TTS pronunciation accuracy for a few engines and languages (currently only implemented for English dialects): adds text normalization (e.g. idiomatic date and currency pronunciation), heteronym disambiguation (based on a custom rule-based model) and user-customizable pronunciation lexicons
 * Internal package system that auto-downloads and installs voices, models and other resources, as needed
 * Other features include: language detection (both for audio and text), voice activity detection, and speech denoising